mgalgs/mgalgs.github.io/_posts/2015-04-02-rafty-dvd-backups-using-systemd-docker-rabbitmq-and-go.markdown

 are tiny.
 The bigger problem for me is the fact that I only have one machine with a single optical disc drive to dedicate to this :).

-Blatant over-engineering aside, this project was a lot of fun and helped me learn more about some new and interesting technologies.
+Gratuitous over-engineering aside, this project was a lot of fun and helped me learn more about some new and interesting technologies.
 Hope you enjoyed it!

 # Source